carmenmiravete/barley_variant_calling/config/README.md

   - separation: this is the symbol that is between the root and the unit in the sample name.
            separation: _

+However, the samples you are going to study, must be inside the data/sample directory from this github repository.